repalash/threepipe/README.md

 [`camera.setControlsCtor`](https://threepipe.org/docs/classes/PerspectiveCamera2.html#setControlsCtor) - Register a custom camera controls constructor.
 The controls can be set by setting `controlsMode` to the key/name of the controls.

-[`camera.interactionsEnabled`](https://threepipe.org/docs/classes/PerspectiveCamera2.html#interactionsEnabled) - If `true`, the camera can be interacted with.
+[`camera.setInteractions`](https://threepipe.org/docs/classes/PerspectiveCamera2.html#setInteractions) - If `true`, the camera can be interacted with.
 This is useful when animating the camera or using the window scroll or programmatically automating the viewer.
+Using this multiple plugins can disable interactions and it will be enabled again when all of them enable it back.

 [`camera.refreshAspect`](https://threepipe.org/docs/classes/PerspectiveCamera2.html#refreshAspect) - Force refresh aspect ratio (this is done automatically with a ResizeObserver on the canvas in the viewer or when `viewer.resize()` is called)